Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Baltimore and its opponents have combined to put up more than 44 points in five of 12 games this season.
+- Baltimore's games this season have gone over 44 points five of 12 times.

 - In 45.5% of Pittsburgh's games this season (5/11), the teams combined to score more than Sunday's total of 44.

-- The two teams combine to average 44.3 points per game, 0.3 more than the total in this contest.
+- Sunday's total is 0.3 points lower than the two team's combined 44.3 points per game average.

-- This contest's over/under is 2.1 points lower than the 46.1 these two squads combine to give up per game in 2020.
+- The 46.1 points per game these two squads have surrendered to opponents this season are 2.1 more than the 44 total in this contest.

 - The Ravens and their opponents have scored an average of 48.0 points per game in 2020, 4.0 more than Sunday's total.